The “Perfect Human Being”: Can An Islamic Antichrist Present Himself As God And Receive Worship, Yet Remain A Servant Of ‘Allah’?

 Deuteronomy 1:8-11, “‘See, I have set the land before you; go in and possess the land which the LORD swore to your fathers–to Abraham, Isaac, and Jacob–to give to them and their descendants after them.’ … ‘The LORD your God has multiplied you, and here you [are] today, as the stars of heaven in multitude.
 ‘May the LORD God of your fathers make you a thousand times more numerous than you are, and bless you as He has promised you”

 The name of Satan in Isaiah 14:12 (Lucifer) is “heylel,” which means “light-bearer”.
 The Arabic equivalent of Satan’s name is “hilal,” which means “crescent moon.”
 Also consider the “Takbir” of Islam, the victory cry of “Allahu Akbar.”
 What are they saying?
 It doesn’t mean “God is great” as it is often translated in the West.
 It actually means “Allah is greater.”
 If it is Satan’s intention to be like the Most High and to exalt his throne above the stars of God and sit upon the mount of his own congregation, it only stands to reason that Satan will seek to accomplish these things and perform these blasphemies through the religious system to which he has given power and authority — Islam.
 After all, those who marvel and follow the Beast “worshiped the dragon who gave authority to the beast” (Rev 13:4), and Satan knows that when they are worshipping “Allah” and the image of the Beast, they are worshipping him.
 Satan is therefore working to exalt and magnify himself as the Prophet Isaiah described through the religious ideology of Islam that diametrically opposes everything that the Judeo-Christian faith represents and stands for.
 But although the enemy will try to destroy what God has created, he cannot and will not prevail against the Ekklesia of God.
-All he can do is create his own corrupted version of God’s elect, to wage war against God’s elect, in an effort to replace God’s elect with one that is created in his own image:
+All he can do is create his own corrupted version of God’s elect, to wage war against God’s elect, in an effort to replace God’s elect with one that is created in his own image.
+Just as the Ekklesia of YHWH is the “Body of Christ” (and also referred to as His Bride), Satan’s counterfeit of the Church — the Ummah — is the “Body of Antichrist” (and is referred to as the Harlot):

-* Yahweh has the Ekklesia (The congregation of God).
+* Yahweh has the Ekklesia (The congregation of God, the true Church).

-* Satan has the Ummah (The congregation of Allah).
+* Satan has the Ummah (The congregation of Allah, an apostate Church).

-* Yahweh’s Ekklesia is “as a bride adorned for her husband” and filled with “the glory of God”.
+* Yahweh’s Ekklesia is like “a bride adorned for her husband” and filled with “the glory of God.”

-* Satan’s Ummah is a harlot “decked with gold and precious stones and pearls” filled with abominations.
+* Satan’s Ummah is like a harlot “decked with gold and precious stones and pearls” and filled with abominations.

-* Yahweh’s Ekklesia is the multitude of the Lamb, whom they follow.
+* Yahweh’s Ekklesia is the multitude of the Lamb — Jesus the Messiah — whom they follow.

-* Satan’s Ummah is the multitude of a man, the “prophet” Muhammed, whom they follow.
+* Satan’s Ummah is the multitude of a man — Mohammed the “prophet” — whom they follow.

 * Yahweh’s Ekklesia comes out of Great Tribulation.